 - Data should be backed up frequently.
 Those backups should be tested regularly, in line with the company’s standard backup procedures.

 - Data should never be saved directly to laptops or other mobile devices like tablets or smart phones.

 - All servers and computers containing data should be protected by approved security software and a firewall.

-- This Website may make use of 'cookies' and tracking software.
+- This Website may make use of 'cookies' and tracking pixels.

 - Cookies are pieces of information that are stored by the browser on the hard drive of your computer.